Corporate Transparency Act Exemptions: Does Your Business Qualify?

 Determine if Your Company is a Reporting Company

-The Corporate Transparency Act primarily applies to companies that are registered with the Secretary of State or other similar government offices, including tribal governments.
+The Corporate Transparency Act primarily applies to companies registered with the Secretary of State or other similar government offices, including tribal governments.
 This includes:

 • Corporations: Traditional business structures with limited liability for their shareholders.